onePeterCollins/app-state-utils/README.md

 This library is especially useful in large apps where you would otherwise need to write several actions to mutate different parts of your app state.

-It is also designed to eliminate the stress involved with mutating deeply nested data.
+It is also designed to eliminate the stress involved with managing deeply nested data.

 **See some example use cases;**